willamette24/willamette24.github.io/info.md

 All races start at 8:00am, and we are offering a second wave of start times at 8:00pm for the Marathon, 6hr, and 12hr runners who want to run through the night.

-A 0.94 mile loop with roughly 50% paved park path and 50% trail (with a short grass section).
+USATF certified (#OR17005LB) 0.94 mile loop with roughly 50% paved park path and 50% trail (with a short grass section).
 See below for more detail.

 [Crystal Lake Sports Fields, Corvallis, Or](https://goo.gl/maps/E2LqRC2i5r52)